“Building Confidence”

 few pictures your way.
 After all, you helped.
 By the way, I just

-returned from Bellingham and my old Army buddy took my Wife and I
+returned from Bellingham and my old Army buddy took my wife and me

 to Victoria.
 On the way back we passed the turn off to your town.